LD4P/arm/modeling_recommendations/bibliographic_citations.md

 >3.
 A citation is not found, and the cataloger does not add commentary.
 >4.
 A citation is not found, and the cataloger adds further commentary about the reference source or a related citation.

 In addition, there is a need to model dates, identifiers, and other data related to citations.
-The proposed model will follow the general bibliotek-o modeling practices for dates, identifiers, and any other core data elements.
+The proposed model will follow the general BIBFRAME modeling practices for dates, identifiers, and any other core data elements.

-To address these four use cases, a new class should be created to represent bibliographic citation entities (**bib:Citation**).
+To address these four use cases, a new class should be created to represent bibliographic citation entities (**ex:Citation**).
 A citation functions as an intermediate node between a reference source (bf:Work), and a resource of interest to the cataloger (typically a bf:Item or bf:Instance).

-A citation is related to a resource of interest by the property **cito:cites** (inverse cito:isCitedBy) and to the citing work by the property **bib:hasSource** (inverse bib:isSourceOf).
+A citation is related to a resource of interest by the property **cito:cites** (inverse cito:isCitedBy) and to the citing work by the property **ex:hasSource** (inverse ex:isSourceOf).

 A citation may link directly to its source bf:Work, or it may link indirectly to the source through a specific location, modeled as a hierarchical chain proceeding from the most specific location up to the citing work.
-For example, a citation entity may be listed as a specific **bib:Entry** in a citing source, which may be located (**bib:atLocation**) on a **bib:Page**, which may be part of (**dcterms:isPartOf**) a **bib:Volume**, which may be part of (**dcterms:isPartOf**) the citing source (bf:Work).
+For example, a citation entity may be listed as a specific **ex:Entry** in a citing source, which may be located (**bf:place**) on a **ex:Page**, which may be part of (**bf:partOf**) a **ex:Volume**, which may be part of (**bf:partOf**) the citing source (bf:Work).

 Cataloger comments on citations are constructed using the BIBFRAME notes.